Why Was the Printing Press Not Invented in China?

 For more information, please visit double screw pressing machine quotes.

-By why were Europeans familiar with screws?
+But why were Europeans familiar with screws?
 There is no clear answer to that.
-I would speculate that it naturally evolved from the Archimedes' screw, which Archimedes described as being used in Egypt in 234 BC.
-The archimedes screw was extensively used around in Europe to lift water from a lower point to a higher point.
-For instance, the Netherlands was created to a large extent from windmill powered archimedes screws pumping out water and reclaiming land.
+I would speculate that it naturally evolved from the Archimedes screw, which Archimedes described as being used in Egypt in 234 BC.
+The Archimedes screw was extensively used around Europe to lift water from a lower point to a higher point.
+For instance, the Netherlands was created to a large extent from windmill-powered Archimedes screws pumping out water and reclaiming land.

-Demonstration of an Archimedes screws in operation.
+Demonstration of an Archimedes screw in operation.
 Used to lift water.

 Why No Oil-Based Ink?